 When the body gets liberated from emotions

-The Emotional Detox Bodywork allows layers of frozen and frozen emotions to be solved immediately.
+The Emotional Detox Bodywork allows layers of stagnated and frozen emotions to be solved immediately.
 If the protective mechanisms, even when they are decades old, soften, this can lead to a healing crisis.
 Events that have led to such mechanisms of protection need not always be remembered as terrible or intense, they may even be completely unknown to us.

 Nevertheless, our experience after treatment can be as significant or painful as the causative trigger, because the first stage of a healing crisis resolves deafness and returns feelings and emotions to the body.
 If you've been deaf for years, it can be scary when sensations come back.
 Getting from numbness to sensations is the first step in healing, but it can be frightening.